What is salt soap and why is it beneficial.

 Salt soap will generally contain between 50 and 100% of the weight of oils in salt.
 Yes you did read that correctly.
 So a batch of soap made using 500g of oils for example, will contain between 250g and 500g of salt.
 It does make an incredibly dense bar which is truly unique.

-You may think that salt soap would be scratchy or exfoliating but that is not the case at all, the salt dissolves readily in warm water as you lather it up so there is no or very little texture to it as you use it, unless you use coarse salt in which case you may find it a little uncomfortable on the skin.
+You may think that salt soap would be scratchy or exfoliating but that is not the case at all, the salt dissolves readily in warm water as you lather it up so there is very little texture to it as you use it, unless you use coarse salt in which case you may find it a little uncomfortable on the skin.

 What is brine soap?
 Is it salt soap just with another name?

 In a word no. Brine soap is made by dissolving your salt in your lye before adding it to your oils.
 It has a much lower level of salt but it does still create a lovely hard bar.

 Can I use any salt in salt soap?